MicrosoftDocs/azure-docs/articles/key-vault/key-vault-hsm-protected-keys.md

 ##Generate and transfer your key to Azure Key Vault HSM

-You will use the following 5 steps to transfer your key to an Azure Key Vault HSM:
+You will use the following 5 steps to generate and transfer your key to an Azure Key Vault HSM:

 - [Step 1: Prepare your Internet-connected workstation](#step-1-prepare-your-Internet-connected-workstation)
 - [Step 2: Prepare your disconnected workstation](#step-2-prepare-your-disconnected-workstation)